Deepanshu4712/Markdown/sf_agents/lsof/documentation.md

 ### Description

-LSOF (list of open files) plugin captures the open files in the running Linux distribution.
+LSOF (list of open files) plugin capture the open files in the running Linux distribution.
 This plugin returns the list of files opened based on the file descriptor.

 ### Prerequisites